Booth Tarkington: Personal life

-Tarkington maintained a home in his native Indiana at 4270 North Meridian Street in Indianapolis.
-From 1923 until his death, Tarkington spent summers and then much of his later life in Kennebunkport at his much loved home, Seawood.
+Tarkington maintained a home at 4270 North Meridian Street in Indianapolis.
+From 1923 until his death, he spent summers and then much of his later life in Kennebunkport at his much loved home, Seawood.
 In Kennebunkport, he was well known as a sailor, and his schooner, the Regina, survived him.
 Regina was moored next to Tarkington's boathouse, The Floats, which he also used as his studio.
 His extensively renovated studio is now the Kennebunkport Maritime Museum.
-It was from his home in Maine that he and his wife Susannah established their relation with nearby Colby College.
+From his home in Maine, he and his wife established a relation with nearby Colby College.

 Tarkington is interred in the Tarkington-Jameson mausoleum at Crown Hill Cemetery in Indianapolis, Indiana.

 Tarkington took a close interest in fine art and collectibles and was a trustee of the John Herron Art Institute.
 He made a gift of some his papers to Princeton, his alma mater, and his wife Susannah, who survived him by over 20 years, made a separate gift of his remaining papers to Colby College after his death.
 Purdue University's library holds many of his works in its Special Collection's Indiana Collection.
 Indianapolis commemorates his impact on literature and the theatre, and his contributions as a Midwesterner and "son of Indiana" in its Booth Tarkington Civic Theatre.

 Tarkington died on May 19, 1946, aged 76, in his home in Indianapolis.
 He was buried in Crown Hill Cemetery.